Gladys Elphick: Council of Aboriginal Women of South Australia

 In 1966, after Elphick clashed with Laurie Bryan, and others became disillusioned with the APA (which they said was run mainly by white people), she and a group of Aboriginal women broke away and formed the Council of Aboriginal Women of South Australia (CAWSA).
-Maude Tongerie was a co-founder, and some of the other "Colebrook girls", including Lowitja O'Donoghue and Faith Coulthard, and Ruby Hammond from the Coorong, were actively involved with the Council.
+Her cousin Winnie Bransonwas a co-founder, along with Maude Tongerie.
+Some of the other "Colebrook girls", including Lowitja O'Donoghue and Faith Coulthard, and Ruby Hammond from the Coorong, were actively involved with the Council.

 CAWSA worked closely with and received substantial support from the Department of Aboriginal Affairs.
-Working out of an office in Pirie Street, Adelaide, the did a lot of work to support Aboriginal women and children, running programs such as the Sunday Mail blanket drive and organising a Christmas tree in Bonython Park each year.
+Working out of an office in Pirie Street, Adelaide, they did a lot of work to support Aboriginal women and children, running programs such as the Sunday Mail blanket drive and organising a Christmas tree in Bonython Park each year.
 The Council was active in campaigning for the 1967 Referendum.
 The Council became the Aboriginal Council of South Australia in 1973, and from then included men in its remit and governance.

 Aboriginal Cultural Centre/Nunkuwarrin Yunti

 After the disbandment of the APA in the 1970s, the Aboriginal Cultural Centre (ACC) amalgamated with CAWSA, with Elphick as first president of the ACC.
+Winnie Branson was also involved in the founding of the ACC.
 The ACC was first incorporated in 1971, and evolved through a series of names, including Aboriginal Community Centre of South Australia and the Aboriginal Community Recreation and Health Services Centre of South Australia.
 In the early days, a health programme was established, funded by donations and a small amount of government funding, with the help of a dedicated doctor.
 The centre started accommodating several other Aboriginal and Torres Strait Islander programmes, including the Aboriginal Legal Rights Movement, Aboriginal Child Care Agency, Aboriginal Sobriety Group, National Aboriginal Congress, Aboriginal Hostels Ltd, Trachoma and Eye Health Programme, WOMA, Aboriginal Housing Board, Aboriginal Home Care, and Kumangka Aboriginal Youth Service.
 The service was incorporated as Nunkuwarrin Yunti of South Australia Inc. in 1994, and was named NAIDOC Organisation of the Year in South Australia in 1998.
 It is community-controlled and governed by an all-Indigenous board, employing more than 100 staff, and delivers a range of health care and community support services as well as being a registered training organisation.

 Elphick helped to establish the College of Aboriginal Education (now Tauondi Aboriginal College) in 1973, and co-founded the Aboriginal Medical Service of South Australia in 1977.

-She was known to the community as Auntie Glad.
+She was known to the community as "Auntie Glad".